The ME Association puts a significant amount of its resources into providing timely and accessible support and reliable information.

 ME Connect is our flagship helpline service offering support and information to anyone affected by M.E.
 You can reach us every day of the year and we’ve managed more than 35,000 calls since we began in 2003.
-You can also contact us via email if you would prefer – or are better able – to write than speak.

 We deal with each person individually, in a sensitive and professional manner.
 Every communication is kept completely confidential.
 ME Connect is staffed by a fully trained, and supervised, team of volunteers – most of whom have personal experience of M.E.